 Even if your parents still get around pretty well and have continued to maintain good health, you may not have to think too far into the future to consider the potential need for long-term care services.
-There may come a day when your parents need to live in assisted living, a nursing home or get access to home health care.
+There may come a day when your parents need to live in assisted living or a nursing home, or get access to home health care.

 Can you or your parents tap into your existing financial resources to pay for this astronomical expense?
 If not, you may need to consider long-term care insurance for your parents.

-Long-term care insurance helps pay for the costs of care facilities, such as at a nursing home or an assisted living facility.
+Long-term care insurance helps pay for the costs of care facilities, such as nursing homes or assisted living facilities.
 Long-term care insurance could also cover the costs of a home health aide if you become unable to care for yourself.

 And yes, you can purchase long-term care insurance for your parents.
 Your policy would name your parents as the insured and you'd be considered the "payor."
 The bills can go directly to you or you can arrange for the insurance company to withdraw the premiums from your checking or savings account.
 Your parents would need to sign the application and health care releases themselves, however.